MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 # WinDbg Preview Installation

-This section describes how to perform basic debugging tasks using the WinDbg debugger.
+This section describes how to install the WinDbg Preview debugger.

-TBD
+The WinDbg Preview debugger is available in the Windows Store.
+To install it, open the Windows Store and search for "Window Debugger Preview" Once the app is a located click to download and install it.

+*Additional content pending*